karush17/ECE1504-Project/code/ID/README.md

   - `--low-dim`- the embedding size is controlled by the parameter low-dim.
   - `--phi`- selects the divergence loss to be used during training (choose from JSD, KL, RKL, DV and InfoNCE).

+Dataset instances are sotred in the `cifar.py` and `mnist.py` files in `datasets` folder.
+These can be used to execute training on different datasets.
 During training, we monitor training loss, validation loss, top-1 and top-5 accuracies.
 Results are stored as a `log.pkl` file.

 ## Citation
 If you find my implementation useful then please cite the following-